rubenodamo/uav-hyper-heuristic/README.md

 ```

 ### Running the Program
-You can run the main class to test the implementation and visualize solutions, in an IDE of your choice (e.g. IntelliJ)
+You can run the main class to test the implementation and visualise solutions, in an IDE of your choice (e.g. IntelliJ)

 ### Loading Instances
 Instances are loaded using the `loadInstance(int instanceId)` method in the `UZFDomain` class.
 The following instance files are mapped to instance IDs: